Learning how to understand your dog, and what he's trying to tell you, is a learning curve for new owners.

 Canine communication and behavior is a huge topic and there's a whole lot we still don't know about how and why dogs do certain things, or behave in certain ways.

-Because our dogs can't tell us what they think, feel or need in a verbal way, it's important to learn how to understand your dog when he uses non-verbal communication (ie body language).
+Our dogs can't tell us what they think, feel or need in a verbal way.
+So it's important to learn how to understand your dog when he uses non-verbal communication (ie body language).

 The muzzle, eyes, ears and tail are the main indicators of a dog's emotional state and he often also uses body positions and actions to help you figure out what he's trying to say or what mood he's in.